Prices for UK customers are shown inc 20% VAT

 As you see, not everything worked out for me.
 I got annoyed.
 Oh well, it fitted perfectly afterwards.

-Fit the flywheel and solder wires to the motor.
-Check the position of the worm and glue it with Loctite or Superglue on the shaft.
+Check the position of the worm with the gear in the chassis and glue it with Loctite on the shaft.
 Though if you feel it has a tight fit, glue is not needed.
-The tape was there to protect the contact when I was trying to fit it with a flywheel, but without that, there is enough breathing space for the contact, so that shouldn’t be needed.

 This is how the hole thing comes together.
 Remove the tape cover under the motor and place the motor with the tape downwards on the chassis.
 Look at the picture for the correct position.
 Make sure the worm is centred above the gear.
 If you have glued the worm, with the Gear puller you will still be able to move it.